-Figure 4-17 Show Important Children Dialog Box
+Figure 5-17 Show Important Children Dialog Box

-Important Parents

-Lets you focus on the parents of a function, that is, the functions that call it.
+• Important Parents: Lets you focus on the parents of a function, that is, the functions that call it.
 You can set thresholds to filter only those parents making a significant number of calls, by percentage of the caller's time, or by percentage of the total time.
-The Threshold key field identifies the
+The Threshold key field identifies the type of performance time data used as the threshold.
+See Figure 5-18.

-Important Parents
+- Show Important Parents

 Importance threshold (% of calls):

+5

 Noise threshold (% of total time):

 Threshold key (same as function list ranking key):

 Incl.
 Total Time

 Show Important Parents of:

 main

-OK

-Cancel

-Help
+OK Cancel Help

-type of performance time data used as the threshold.
-See Figure 4-18.

-Figure 4-18 Show Important Parents Dialog Box
+Figure 5-18 Show Important Parents Dialog Box

-Clear Graph

-Removes all nodes and arcs from the call graph.
+• Clear Graph: removes all nodes and arcs from the call graph.